tangbc/vue-virtual-scroll-list/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help improve
+about: Create a bug report to help improve.
 title: ''
 labels: bug
 assignees: ''